 - Debt to Income Ratio (DTI) = $3,000 ÷ $10,000 = 0.30, or 30%

-To reiterate from earlier, a sub-36% DTI ratio is interpreted by most lenders as a strong credit profile and reliable borrower.
+To reiterate from earlier, most lenders interpret a sub-36% DTI ratio as a strong credit profile and reliable borrower.

 If the rest of the diligence conducted by the lender confirms the implied credibility of the borrower and the findings from the debt to income rate (DTI) calculation, our hypothetical borrower is likely to be approved for the mortgage.

 Front-End vs. Back-End DTI Ratio: What is the Difference?

 There are two variations of the DTI ratio that can impact which items should (or should not) be included in the calculation of the debt payments.

 - Front-End DTI Ratio → The front-end DTI ratio compares the consumer’s gross income to only its housing costs, such as rental expenses, mortgage payments, and property insurance payments.
 Hence, the front-end DTI ratio is often used interchangeably with the term “housing ratio”.

 - Back-End DTI Ratio → The back-end DTI ratio ignores all housing costs and instead compares the consumer’s gross income to other debt payments like student loans auto payments, credit card bills, court-mandated child support, alimony, and non-housing insurance payments.

 In either case, note that only fixed, recurring debt payments are counted, rather than one-time costs not expected to continue.